codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

   url="/images/installation/on-prem-setup/default-sign-in-accnt-user.png"
-  alt="Default Sign-In page with all login options" caption="Default Sign-In page with all login options" max-width="60%"
+  alt="Default Sign-In page with all login options" caption="Default Sign-In page with all login options" max-width="50%"
     %}

 >**NOTES**:
-To login via SSO or LDAP, you must first set up an integration with an [] or LDAP.
+To login via SSO or LDAP, you must first set up an integration with an [SSO provider]({{site.baseurl}}/docs/administration/single-sign-on/) or [LDAP]({{site.baseurl}}/docs/administration/single-sign-on/ldap/).
-To use Codefresh login, User/Pass must be enabled for the account.
+To use Codefresh login, User/Pass must be enabled for the account, as described in [Quick reference: Account settings](#quick-reference-account-settings) in this article.

-1. From your avatar dropdown, select **Admin Management**.
+1. Make sure you are in **Admin Management**.
 1. From the sidebar, select **Login Options**.
 1. If needed, disable one or more login options for the account.